-There are benefits to saving water in all construction projects - from houses to roadways and land development.
+There are benefits to saving water in all construction projects.

 Why save water?

 The construction and development industry is in a unique position to influence future water use in Australia.
-By implementing water conservation measures, the construction and development sector can ensure that this investment delivers significant ongoing dollar savings for water users now and into the future.
+By implementing water conservation measures, the sector can ensure that all investment delivers significant ongoing dollar savings for water users now and into the future.

 By minimising water usage in all aspects of your project, you can gain a marketing advantage over your competitors by: